Salmakis/ImageFilterCollection/README.md

 Most likely i made a new gui (WPF) and added the option to use the clipboard as source for the images, and a wrapper to use the filters in any NetStandart2.0 or higher environemt.

+It supports PNG files and Clipboard with Alpha channel

 ![Screenshot](Screenshots/ImageFilter2.png)

 # Usage